ncsa/ncsa_system_documentation/docs/source/common/relocate-conda-directory.rst

 Conda
 $$$$$$$$$$$$$$$

-Various versions of the conda software are notorious for filling up user's home directories, especially when the user installs many versions of packages.
-You can reduce the likelihood of filling up your home directory by frequenty running this command:
+Various versions of the conda software can easily fill up user's home quota, especially when the user installs many versions of packages.
+If you use conda, you can reduce the likelihood of filling up your home directory by frequenty running this command (especially after installing packages):

 .. code-block::